- Home

 - To enable Classification, check the Apply classification box.
 If you prefer not to apply classification, leave the box unchecked and skip this step.

 - In the next step, you'll Associate Groups to the policy.
-Start by searching for the Developer Group and selecting it.
+Start by searching for the Operations Group and selecting it.
 If you want to apply the same policy to multiple groups, you can select additional groups as well.

 - Finally, click on Add button to save the policy.